plutzilla/plutzilla.github.io/_posts/2015/2015-11-29-raspberry-pi-monitoring-screens.md

 ### Configuring chromium

+ > 2016-03-23 note: the latest version of Chromium in the repository is 22.
+For some web applications (i.e. Kibana 4) this version is too old.
+Consider using other up-to-date web browser (i.e. Firefox).

 #### Running chromium

 `Chromium` is run by executing the `~/run_chromium.sh` script.
 The only thing that needs to be changed is the URL that has to be opened.